Theme and Variants: Élevage (Raising up) and Getting Doon

 Now barrels, especially new ones, are something else again.
 On the one hand, there is far greater oxygen exchange, owing to the greater surface area exposed to air and the relative thinness of the wood staves.
 Oxygen tends to drive certain reactions—the condensation and softening of a wine—quite appropriate for varieties rich in both tannins (from seeds and stems) and anthocyanins (the pigmented material in the grapeskins).
 The oak itself also contributes wood tannins, and these act, at least in theory, as an antioxidative counterbalance to the oxygen absorbed into the wine.
 You see, oxygen—the softener, the polisher, the refiner of the wine—is also the hidden assassin of wine, that initiator of the tragic inversion of the hourglass, meting out the finitude of a wine’s days.
 So, it is all rather a bit of a dance.

 About the wines, at last: I wish I could offer you very precise tidy tasting notes, but this is essentially impossible, as the wines are currently in such an enormous state of flux.
 On a given day they are utterly charming, filled with fruit and other vinous qualities that make us break out in song.
-On another they are brooding, sullen adolescents.9 In general, I can offer the following observations about some of the generalized distinctions between the two wines: The Cigare en foudre seems to be in some sense the younger or less evolved of the pair; one typically finds there more primary fruit aromas.
-The en foudre also appears to be the more umami or savory-intensive wine of the two; there is a strong suggestion of loamy earth/forest floor, with the occasional whiff of truffle.10
+On another they are brooding, sullen adolescents. ((Please further note that this variability is not in fact a defect in the wines in any sense, but rather, an indication that they are “real” wines, imbued with life, and somewhat sensitive to environmental conditions—temperature, barometric pressure, lunar cycles and God knows what else.))
+In general, I can offer the following observations about some of the generalized distinctions between the two wines: The Cigare en foudre seems to be in some sense the younger or less evolved of the pair; one typically finds there more primary fruit aromas.
+The en foudre also appears to be the more umami or savory-intensive wine of the two; there is a strong suggestion of loamy earth/forest floor, with the occasional whiff of truffle. ((If you were/are a closet chthonophage (dirt-eater), this wine is definitely for you.))

 Now, the en demi-muid is another kettle of grenache.
-In the cellar, for visitors, it has almost always been the more attractive of the two wines, though in candor I would suggest that this may have more to do with the fact that its perceptual Gestalt is more familiar to most tasters.11, 12 What the (relatively) smaller cooperage seems to do to wine is to polish it to a high gloss.
+In the cellar, for visitors, it has almost always been the more attractive of the two wines, though in candor I would suggest that this may have more to do with the fact that its perceptual Gestalt is more familiar to most tasters. ((Robert Parker, for example, seemed to have liked this wine reasonably well (though couldn’t resist the opportunity to put the shiv in and twist it just a little bit for sport on another matter), giving the en demi-muid the slight nod to the en foudre.
+You have to say the man knows what he likes.)), ((In general, the ’07 Cigare Volant has been rather well received by many professional wine critics, who have tasted it in its infancy.
+I am just the slightest bit cranky on the subject, but I believe that they “get” the ’07 in a way that they did not some of the recent Cigare vintages, in virtue of the imminent power of the ’07.
+It is a great leap.))
+What the (relatively) smaller cooperage seems to do to wine is to polish it to a high gloss.
 The new oak component does seem offer a bit of sweetness to the nose; the wine is slightly darker in color than the en foudre, as the oak tannin has reacted with the anthocyanins in the wine to help stabilize the color.
 The wine somehow seems more “classic,” more refined, sleeker and grown up; it is less “rustic” and more “modern.”
 If these two wines were hairstyles, maybe the en foudre would be mildly dreadlocked and the en demi-muid would be a razor cut.
 I worry a bit that with the en demi-muid we are getting dangerously close here to making something in the dreaded “international style”—not precisely the outcome that I am seeking, but as a winemaking exercise, worth doing at least once.

 The great sea change at Bonny Doon is that we, like good Taoists, are seeking to learn how to build wines capable of living a long time.
 Is longevity an absolute good?
 For nuanced, complex wines, the answer is incontrovertibly, Yes.

 I want to invite you to come along with us on this journey of discovery, to really grasp this other dimension of wine—its ability to change and evolve over time.
 Yes, I know this is a bit of a departure from what some of you may regard as the paradigmatic Bonny Doon style, and may further seem like a sales ploy to induce you to buy more wine.
 But the reality is that this is where we are going—hang onto your hats—and the wines really need to be tasted on multiple occasions to follow the arc of their development.
-They will undoubtedly live for twenty years (or more), and are nowhere near providing optimal tasting enjoyment right now13 (I am myself not so secretly rooting for the en foudre for the long term).
-But may I humbly suggest that you consider purchasing at least half a case of each, and opening the two variants side by side every few years?14, 15
+They will undoubtedly live for twenty years (or more), and are nowhere near providing optimal tasting enjoyment right now ((If you absolutely insist on tasting the wine now, you will be well advised to decant it and give it at least two hours of air.
+Alternatively, you can open it, drink maybe half of it tonight and try the balance over the next couple of evenings.
+You will note that the wine will hold up exceptionally well.
+You should also note—and this is likely too important a point to relegate to a footnote—that this is an utterly remarkable, atypical occurrence for most New World wines.))
+(I am myself not so secretly rooting for the en foudre for the long term).
+But may I humbly suggest that you consider purchasing at least half a case of each, and opening the two variants side by side every few years? ((As the wine was aging in the cellar, we took the opportunity of tasting the two versions side by side over a period of almost two years.
+What was absolutely extraordinary was the horserace-like quality of the wines’ respective showing.
+On a given day, one would be absolutely charming and expressive, a month later, absolutely nada, bupkis.
+And the following month, it pops out again, wearing a sunny smile, as if nothing had ever been amiss.)), ((Another thought: You might consider gifting a younger person (offspring, favored nephew or niece) with a DEWN membership.))

 We are both of us on a rather exciting journey; it has been my great pleasure and privilege to have traveled with you at least this far.